GI Wire vs HB Wire: Complete Comparison Guide

 Can I use HB wire instead of GI wire for outdoor fencing?

 HB wire is cheaper per kg.
-The hot-dip galvanising process adds significant cost (zinc consumption, energy, processing time).
+The zinc coating process (whether electro-galvanised or HDG) adds cost over uncoated HB wire.
 For indoor applications where corrosion protection is not needed, HB wire is always the more economical choice.
 For outdoor applications, the cost of GI wire is justified by the extended service life.
 Contact us for current GI wire price per kg and HB wire pricing.

 What gauge HB wire is used for rebar tying in India?